talk-to-the-duck/talk-to-the-duck.github.io/content/about/index.md

 Explain your code to a duck (if it's made of rubber, it will always remain handy on your desk) and your ideas will catch on quickly.

 It may seem strange but if instead of reading the code over and over, you tell someone about it, your brain often reveals the mystery.
-The idea of ​​explaining the code to a rubber duck was popularized by the book "The Pragmatic Programmer".
+The idea of explaining the code to a rubber duck was popularized by the book "The Pragmatic Programmer".
 The method works.
 This explains the logo.

 But, what prompted us to create a site that encourages you to talk to a duck?
 We made several observations: